Next time your kids want a snack, look to whole grains. They not only are nutritious but also delicious!

 Whole grains contain three parts: the bran, the germ and the endosperm (refined grains only contain the endosperm).
 The bran and germ help keep your body healthy, your skin glowing and your hair shiny.
 Including whole grains as part of a healthy diet can help reduce the risk for heart disease, diabetes and some cancers.

 Barley, quinoa, oats, brown rice, or whole-grain pastas, breads and cereals are some whole-grain foods.
-When reading food labels, look for the words "whole grain."
+When reading food labels, look for the words "whole grain" in the ingredient list.
 Also, choose products high in fiber with fewer added sugars.

-You've got to be a savvy consumer when buying whole grains — multi-grain, stone-ground, 100 percent wheat, cracked wheat, seven-grain, and bran usually are not whole-grain foods.
+Be a savvy consumer when buying whole grains — words like multi-grain, stone-ground, 100 percent wheat, cracked wheat, seven-grain and bran don't necessarily indicate a whole-grain food.
 Color also is not a reliable way to pick a whole-grain product.
 Sometimes molasses or other added ingredients give a food that nice brown color.

 There are many tasty kid-tested whole-grain snack options.
 Half of a whole-grain pita pocket stuffed with ricotta cheese and Granny Smith apple slices with a dash of cinnamon is a great small bite.
 Or, for kids to eat on the run, combine ½ cup ready-to-eat whole-grain cereal, dried fruit and nuts for an on-the-go snack.